Bitgifty/bitgifty-backend/README.md

 which is found in the `models.py` of the `wallets` module.
 These functions are finally called in the `WithdrawAPIView` view of the `views.py` file of the `transactions` module.

+### Instructions for buying data ###

+Data depends on a function called `buy_data` in the `utils.py` file previously mentioned, it works by making an api request to our data provider "arktivesub", which is given the data plans from the available plans in our database and then the equivalent amount is gotten from the purchase method in the `utilities\models.py` file and then deducted using the previouslt mentioned `deduct` method.

+### Instructions for buying data ###

+Data depends on a function called `buy_airtime` in the `utils.py` file previously mentioned, it works by making an api request to our data provider "arktivesub" and then the equivalent amount is gotten from the purchase method in the `utilities\models.py` file and then deducted using the previouslt mentioned `deduct` method.